macchiato-dev/ristretto/container-frame.md

 - [ ] Load app-view
   - [x] Rename AppView to ExampleView
   - [ ] include build, AppView and dependencies
-- [ ] Use build to generate scripts for ProxyFrame
+  - [ ] build scripts and place into ContainerFrame
+- [ ] Load notebook inside AppView
-- [ ] Have ProxyFrame update dimensions
+  - [ ] pass load message from ContainerFrame to ProxyFrame
-- [ ] Have the ProxyFrame update the ContainerFrame and apply the updates
+- [ ] Have ProxyFrame update dimensions everywhere

 The ContainerFrame can do the same build that the app does to load AppView.
 It's in `host.md`.
 Once that's set up it can build the pages nested beneath that.